-3.1.3.
-Milk and milk products (- EUR 162.5 million)
+3.1.2.
+Milk and milk products (- EUR 135.2 million)

 The main reason for the implementation level in this article can be attributed to the progress of the execution and the application of the targeted aid for the livestock sectors.
 The amount of EUR 420 million of appropriations for the targeted aid scheme has been budgeted under item 05 02 12 99 - Other measures (milk and milk products).
-However as the Member States can allocate the aid to producers in all livestock sectors, the uptake of the appropriations in this article will be lower and necessary transfers will have to be foreseen to cover expenditure declared in other articles.
+However as the Member States decided to use part of this aid to producers in other livestock sectors, the uptake of the appropriations in this article is lower by approximately EUR 106 million and necessary transfers had to be foreseen to cover expenditure declared in other articles.